drteresavasquez/gitsub-professors/instructions.md

-# Foundations Group Project - Pants Website
+# Foundations Group Project - GitSub Website

-As a team, build the web site for the pants type your team has been given.
-The team gets to decide how you interpret your pants type.
+As a team, build a clone of the GitHub website as outlined below.
 Be creative and have fun.
-Let's keep it PG13 - if you are not sure and idea you have is appropriate, err on the side of caution and ask an instructor.

 ## Requirements

 ### Theme

-Pick a theme that the team likes.
-A good place for inspiration is the [Wordpress themes](https://wordpress.org/themes/) site.
-Do not purchase, or copy the theme code, just browse them for inspiration.
-Everyone should agree on a theme and ensure that each page is consistent with the colors, fonts, and/or images chosen.
+Use the Github website as a foundation for layout and styles that you will need to try to implement.

 * Your team can only have 1 CSS and 1 JS file
-* Vanilla HTML, CSS, and JS/JQuery only
+* Vanilla HTML, CSS, and JS only
-* Your team should be using bootstrap - at minimum use the grid system
+* Your team should be using bootstrap

 ### Pages
 Each team member is going to be responsible for the content of a different page, so decide on the name and content for each of those pages.
 Some possible options are:

+1. Overview page
+  - Includes a form that allows a user to add a pinned repository
-1. Home page
+1. Repositories page
-1. About the pants
-1. Upcoming Pants Fashion Shows
+  - Includes a form that allows a user to create a new repository
+1. Projects Page with at least 5 projects listed on the page
+  - Includes a form that allows a user to add a new project
-1. Available Versions
+1. Packages Page
-1. Buy various pants of this type
+  - Includes a form that allows a user to add a package to the list of packages

+### Data

+Create data objects that you can use for your website.
+Do not duplicate objects or arrays.
+If multiple team members need the same data, create one data source for everyone to use.

 ### Teamwork